yangshun/tech-interview-handbook/website/blog/2021-08-19-facebook-career-questions-and-answers.md

 ### I heard FB doesn't ask dynamic programming questions, correct me if I'm wrong.
 Are there any topics I should be focusing more on?

 I can neither confirm nor deny this.
-General tip for any coding interview - focus on the most common data structures and algorithms.
+General tip for coding interviews - focus on the most common data structures and algorithms.
+If a particular topic is really obscure, most likely you won't be asked on it because asking obscure stuff sometimes work against the interviewers as it'd be harder for them to extract the right signals out of it.
 Look at the recommended practice questions in the handbook.

 ### How many rounds of interviews are there?
 Does FB ask system design on the live interviews?